-(D9 and T3 only) Allows copying of attributes between fixtures.
-On other consoles this function is accessed using <ML Menu>.
+(D9 only) Allows copying of attributes between fixtures.
+On consoles other than D9 this function is accessed using <ML Menu>.
 See Align Fixtures (Section 7.2.8).

 22.2.3 <All>

 Used to start and end pattern selection (such as odd/even) within a range of selected fixtures.
 See Selecting fixtures using a pattern (Section 7.1.6).
 (On D9 labelled <Pattern/All>)